-A friend and colleague of mine, Jason Vanderslice, and I recently discussed the state of mobile devices with regards to their place in various settings and within our interpersonal relationships.
+A friend and colleague of mine, Jason Vanderslice, and I recently discussed the state of mobile devices with regard to their place in various settings and within our interpersonal relationships.
 While I would not presume to speak for Jason on most subjects, we agree that mobile device etiquette is something that needs to be taught, spread to others and repeated.

 With the evolution of digital, mobile devices came a million new ways to distract ourselves.
 Every new Twitter mention, Facebook tag, Instagram #hashtag, email, text and push notification is a jarring intrusion in to whatever we are doing that yearns for our attention and ultimate dismissal.
 Ignoring the vanity associated with thinking that we are important enough that our responses cannot wait (I'm not talking about you, doctors; you have a free pass with your 13 pagers), there is another aspect with which so many of us are tied to our phones: we want to clear messages and push notifications out of our lives as quickly as possible in order to avoid the stress of having so many of them build up.
 Everyone loathes the feeling of a mountain of emails crushing down on them.
 Everyone feels guilty about not returning that email their boss sent them at 11pm about XYZ big important project of the quarter.
 But something is lost—ignored, even: the consideration of those around us.
 Instead of focusing on the anxiety these acts alone cause us, I would like you to consider the effects your actions have on those around you.

 So much fun hanging out with people nowadays pic.twitter.com/Kqf325chY6— Jason Vanderslice (@jaVanderslice) March 7, 2015